QingXXiong/QingX/Limbo_Games_Walkthrough/section10.md

 1. Go Right and Jump Over the gap.
 2. Go Right but get two steps away from the brain slug.
-3. Once the slug starts swinging its head right, Go Right to Pull the box left.
+3. After the slug starts swinging its head right, Go Right to Pull the box left.
 4. Jump Over the box and Go Right, and the slug attaches you.
 5. Under the control, Go Left to push the box left as possible.
 6. Go Up the box and Jump Over to another side.